1,001 Sayings and Deeds of the Prophet

 Abu Bakr added: Look at Muhammad through his family (i.e. if you are not good to his family you are not good to him).

-Fatima, the Prophet's daughter and mother of his grandsons, confronted Bakr but was unsuccessful in getting him to give her what should have been her due.
-Bakr's excuse was that he needed her father's legacy for charitable works and to feed his now destitute widows who were also denied a share of their husband's estate.
+Fatima, Muhammad's daughter and the mother of his grandsons, confronted Bakr but was unsuccessful in receiving what should have been her due.
+Bakr's excuse was that he needed her father's legacy for charitable works and to feed his now destitute widows, who were also denied a share of their husband's estate.

 Fatima and Al Abbas came to Abu Bakr, seeking their share from the property of Allah's Apostle and at that time, they were asking for their land at Fadak and their share from Khaibar.